 The founding families wrote these decisions into the by-laws of the School.
 As a result, parents have a strong voice in the policies of the school through their parent representatives on the board, yet theirs is not the only voice – the school is not a parent cooperative.
 For more details on the governing of the school, see the By-laws.

 School policy decisions are made by consensus/unity.

-|John Breyer, Quaker, Trustee||2019|
+|John Breyer, Quaker, Trustee||2023|

-|Alice Dei-Sheldon, Parent, Trustee||2019|
+|Alice Dei-Sheldon, Alumni Parent, Trustee||2023|

-|Jeremy Smith, Trustee||2017|
+|Jeremy Smith, Alumni Parent, Trustee||2023|